stepanenko/stepanenko/quotes.md

 ## _Quotes_

+> Measuring programming progress by lines of code is like measuring aircraft building progress by weight. - Bill Gates

+> Strive to write as little JavaScript as possible.

+> Programming is thinking, not typing.

 > It can be better to copy a little code than to pull in a big library for one function.

 > Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.